nabto/edge-client-swift/README.md

 # Nabto Edge Client SDK wrapper for iOS / Swift

-High level swift wrapper for the [Nabto Edge Client SDK](https://docs.nabto.com/developer.html).
-Depends on the [low-level](https://docs.nabto.com/developer/api-reference/plain-c-client-sdk/intro.html) NabtoEdgeClientApi [cocoapod](https://cocoapods.org/pods/NabtoEdgeClientApi).
+High level swift wrapper for the Nabto Edge Client SDK.
+See the [iOS guide](https://docs.nabto.com/developer/guides/get-started/ios/intro.html) to get started.

+This wrapper depends on the [low-level](https://docs.nabto.com/developer/api-reference/plain-c-client-sdk/intro.html) NabtoEdgeClientApi [cocoapod](https://cocoapods.org/pods/NabtoEdgeClientApi).

+For a general intro to Nabto Edge and its purpose and capabilities, see the overview on our [documentation site](https://docs.nabto.com/developer/guides/overview/platform-overview.html).

 ## Installation